What is the Cambridge Community Electricity program?

 What if Eversource's price falls below the program price?

-The program price is fixed until January 2019.
-Eversource Basic Service prices change every six months or less, depending on what kind of customer you are.
+The Cambridge program price is fixed until December 2020.
+Eversource’s Basic Service prices change every six months or less, depending on what kind of customer you are.
 Future prices are not known.
 As a result, it is likely that for some months, the Eversource price will fall below the program price.
 The program goal is to beat the average of the changing Eversource prices over the term of the current contract with Direct Energy.

-If the Eversource price does fall below the program price, you are free to opt out of the program and return to Eversource Basic Service.
+If the Eversource price does fall below the program price, you are free to opt out of the program and return to Eversource’s Basic Service.

 I am currently eligible for the low-income delivery rate from Eversource.
 Will this change?